 20. Berlin has the world’s largest freestanding aquarium

-This monstrous cylindrical fish tank, the largest of its kind in the world, can be found in the lobby area of the Radisson Blu Berlin, standing 25 meters high and 12 meters in diameter.
+Number 20 in our list of things you should know before visiting Berlin is this monstrous cylindrical fish tank, the largest of its kind in the world.
+To be found in the lobby area of the Radisson Blu Berlin, and standing 25 meters high and 12 meters in diameter.
 At a cost of around 13 million euros to build – this is no ordinary aquarium!

 21. Berlin has the world’s longest beer garden